UKHO/devops-gated-infrastructure-deploy/README.md

 For a guide on how to implementing into a pipeline for the first time, see [first time implementation guide](docs/first-time-implementation-guide.md).

+For a guide on how to migrate from the old repository to using this template, see [migrate from old repository](docs/migrate-from-old-repository.md).

 For an example of template implementation in pipeline, see this [example](examples/pipeline.yml).